Marquette rallies, knocks off undefeated Dwight

 Marquette coach Tom Jobst gives his offense instructions during the fourth quarter on Friday's 26-21 win over Dwight/Gardner-South Wilmington.

-OTTAWA – Mistakes are a part of the game, but the biggest error was made earlier this week by anyone who was not giving two-loss Marquette much of a chance against undefeated and on-a-roll Dwight/Gardner-South Wilmington.
+OTTAWA – Mistakes are a part of the game, but the biggest error was made earlier this week by anyone who was not giving two-loss Marquette much of a chance against undefeated Dwight/Gardner-South Wilmington.

-The Crusaders believed and made enough big plays on both sides of the ball to upend the Trojans 26-21 in a Chicagoland Prairie Conference game Friday night at Gould Stadium.
+The Crusaders believed and then made enough big plays on both sides of the ball to upend the Trojans 26-21 in a Chicagoland Prairie Conference game Friday night at Gould Stadium.

 The visitors jumped out to a 14-0 lead in the first seven minutes of the game and, after Marquette battled back to tie it at halftime, a freak 85-yard kickoff return TD by Dwight’s Caiden Nelson on the second-half kickoff regained the Trojans edge.